dakthomps00/dakthomps00/README.md

 - 👋 Hi, I’m @dakthomps00
 - 👀 I’m interested in computer science, data science, and anything to do with numbers!
-- 🌱 I’m currently learning more about measures of effect sizes, software engineering, graph theory, and computer graphics!
+- 🌱 I’m currently position in software engineering!
+- 🎮 For the past two years I've been a software engineer working in .NET, Android (Kotlin/Java), Xcode (Swift), AndularJs/Angular2, among other things.
 - 📫 How to reach me dakotasthompson@yahoo.com

 <!---